rbgvictoria/keybase_model/docs/processing-key-files.md

 (**figure 14**).
 This involves creating a new root lead that the leads leading to the couplet link to with the `reticulation` (`reticulation_id` in the database) property.
 So this is one of the exceptions to the rule that leads either have an item or are the parent of another set of leads.
-Weare going to try this out in the new version of KeyBase.
+We are going to try this out in the new version of KeyBase.

 ![](./media/indented-key-reticulation-new-graph.drawio.svg)